Skip to content

 Closing Thoughts

 Due to the plethora of techniques happening when assembling its impossible to tell in advance where YOU might have problems.
-Assembling the components is not easy and will proabably take you some time.
+Assembling the components is not easy and will probably take you some time.
 Don’t be frustrated if it does not work the first couple of times.